 CAMPO staff had convened the working group on May 22, 2019 inviting transit provider members from GoCary, GoRaleigh, GoTriangle, GoWake Access, Wake County, JCATS, KARTS and HARTS.
 Monthly meetings with the members have been continuous since then to implement the recommendations outlined in the plan.
 Over the past meetings, the MCC has developed its membership, organizational and meeting structures, completed a working DRAFT "Recommended Implementation Strategy Schedule" including six months of actionable items, supported the City of Raleigh and the update of the 5310 Program Project Management Plan and updated the regional plan.
 Three Sub-committees - Administration, ADA and Community Transportation with lead and support agencies were created.
 Beginning February 7th, Human Service agencies and other stakeholders joined the Community Transportation sub-committee sharing information and furthering coordination.
-The Sub-committees are monthly work sessions held on the same day back to back, while the full group once monthly meetings began meeting quarterly on October 24^{th.} The committee continues its work on the short-term recommendations identified in the plan including reviewing transit provider ADA eligibility applications for potential unification, developing a potential regional methodology to address gaps in ADA service, attending advanced mobility management training and reaching out to peer groups and the national center for mobility management information to continue developing a regional mobility management program and structure and working to identify needs of the various human services providers who attended the February and March meetings.
-The April 3rd and the May 6th Sub-Committee meetings were cancelled due to the limited availability of members given the pandemic response.
+The Sub-committees are monthly work sessions held on the same day back to back, while the full group began meeting quarterly October 24^{th.} The committee continues its work on the short-term recommendations identified in the plan including reviewing transit provider ADA eligibility applications for potential unification, developing a potential regional methodology to address gaps in ADA service, attending advanced mobility management training and reaching out to peer groups and the national center for mobility management information to continue developing a regional mobility management program and structure and working to identify needs of the various human services providers who attended the February and March meetings.
+The April 3rd Sub-Committee meetings were cancelled due to the unavailability of members given the pandemic response.
 CAMPO staff is continuing with the scheduled MCC work including mobility management research, ADA eligibility applications analysis and transfer point mapping.
 The April 23rd Full Quarterly meeting (virtual WebEx) was also cancelled due to continued COVID-19 efforts.
-Sub-committee meetings resumed on June 5th with the committee members sharing agencies CoVID-19 and civil unrest activities and occurrences, reviewing previous work and outlining next tasks and the schedule for the next 6 months for each subcommittee.
+The next Sub-committee meetings are scheduled for May 6th and are TBD.
 The next quarterly meeting is scheduled for July 23, 2020.